Cryptolens/cryptolens-cpp/README.md

 On this page, we have outlined several examples of how to get started with the Cryptolens Client API for C++.

 > **Note**, Cryptolens Client API for C++ currently supports a subset of the full Cryptolens Web API.
-Please contact us (XXX: Add link) if you need something in particular.
+Please contact us if you need something in particular.

 You can find the API documentation here: [https://help.cryptolens.io/api/cpp/](https://help.cryptolens.io/api/cpp/).